 That is the question...

-We are an online group made of thousands of diverse, international musicians.
-Our members range from beginners all the way up to advanced gigging and teaching professionals.
+We are an online group of diverse, international jazz musicians ranging from beginners all the way up to advanced gigging and teaching professionals.
 While most are guitar players, we do have a handful of members who play other instruments.
 The one thing that we all share in common is the desire to free ourselves from being stuck sounding like we're running scales, modes, chord tones, and riffs when improvising.
 We seek to learn to freely improvise lyrical, melodic phrases that are respectful of the chords without being imprisoned by them, and to understand how to develop lush, colorful, moving harmony beyond the bounds of drop chords.

 "The most remarkable thing about working on Jordan's method is that my hearing improved.
 Immensely.
 That translated directly to my playing in jazz, but also in jamming in other genres and simply picking out familiar melodies.
 If you're interested but not sure whether this is for you, I say give it a solid month of effort and you will be very glad you did."

 It's a great question.
 In just a minute I will link you to a short demo video so you can actually hear melodic triads in action and what they do.
 But the basic idea is built on the belief that all great melody is made up of resolution notes and tension notes.
 This is true of melody regardless of genre (bebop, modern jazz, gypsy jazz, pop, blues, rock, classical, etc).
 If the music is tonal, it's using melodic tension and resolution.

 The triad is the perfect starting point for playing music as it naturally and organically creates an organized set of the most stable and resolved notes which we can then manipulate to create drama and tension in our melodies and harmonies.
 Once you watch the demo video below and hear melodic triads in use, I'll be able to walk you through what you're hearing and how you can use triads to improvise melody by taking advantage of melodic tension and resolution.